-Before moving on to Petitioner's grounds based on obviousness, we address the parties' contentions concerning objective indicia of non-obviousness.
+Before moving on to Petitioner's grounds based on obviousness, we address Petitioner's contention that there are no objective indicia of nonobviousness that would outweigh the strong case of obviousness.
 Pet.
-55-58, 70-72; Prelim.
-Resp.
-67-69.

-"Objective indicia of nonobviousness can serve as an important check against hindsight bias and 'must always when present be considered.""
+55-58, 70-72.
+"Objective indicia of nonobviousness can serve as an important check against hindsight bias and 'must always when present be considered."
 Merck & Cie v.
 Gnosis S.P.A., 808 F.3d 829, 837 (Fed.
 Cir.
-2015) (citation omitted).
-Factual considerations that underlie the obviousness inquiry include the scope and content of the prior art, the differences between the prior art and the claimed invention, the level of ordinary skill in the art, and any relevant objective indicia evidencing non-obviousness.
-See Graham, 383 U.S. at 17-18.
-Relevant objective indicia, sometimes called secondary considerations, include commercial success, long-felt but unsolved needs, failure of others, and unexpected results.
-KSR, 550 U.S. at 406.
-Although evidence pertaining to objective indicia of non-obviousness must be taken into account whenever present, it does not necessarily control the obviousness conclusion.
+2015) (internal quotation omitted).
+Factual considerations that underlie the obviousness inquiry include the scope and content of the prior art, the differences between the prior art and the claimed invention, the level of ordinary skill in the art, and any relevant secondary considerations, or objective indicia, evidencing non-obviousness.
+See Graham, 383 U.S. at 17- 18.
+Relevant indicia of non-obviousness include commercial success, longfelt but unsolved needs, failure of others, and unexpected results.
+KSR, 550 U.S. at 406 (2007).
+Although evidence pertaining to objective indicia of nonobviousness must be taken into account whenever present, it does not necessarily control the obviousness conclusion.
 See, e.g., Pfizer, Inc. v.
 Apotex, Inc., 480 F.3d 1348, 1372 (Fed.
 Cir.
 2007).

-Petitioner notes that any objective evidence of non-obviousness must have a nexus to the claimed invention.
+Petitioner notes that any objective evidence of nonobviousness must have a nexus to the claimed invention.
 Pet.
 55 (citing In re Kao, 639 F.3d 1057, 1068 (Fed.
 Cir.
 2011)).
-Petitioner asserts that Patent Owner cannot argue commercial success of its drug Soliris, any long-felt and unrecognized need, or industry praise as objective evidence of non-obviousness, because the use of eculizumab as a treatment for PNH was expressly taught in the prior art and therefore not novel in the claim.
-Id. at 45-48 (citing Ex.
-1003 ¶¶ 142-147).
+Petitioner asserts that Patent Owner cannot argue commercial success of its drug Soliris, a long-felt and unrecognized need, or industry praise, as objective evidence of nonobviousness, because the use of eculizumab as a treatment for PNH was expressly taught in the prior art and therefore not novel in the claim.
+Id. at 55-58 (citing Ex.
+1003)

+¶¶ 161-164).
 As for evidence of copying, Petitioner argues that its intent to develop a biosimilar of Soliris is inapposite, as biosimilar statutes and regulations require that any biosimilar of Soliris be "highly similar to the reference product."
-Id. at 48 (citing 42 U.S.C. § 262(i)(2); Ex.
+Id. at 58 (quoting 42 U.S.C. § 262(i)(2); citing Ex.
 1003 ¶ 165).

 In response, Patent Owner asserts that commercial success, long-felt but unmet need, and industry praise all support the patentability of the challenged patent claims.
 Specifically, Patent Owner relies on the commercial success of Soliris, which Patent Owner asserts has generated substantial sales in the relevant market.
 Prelim.
 Resp.
-67 (citing Ex.
+69 (citing Ex.
 2018, 70).
 Patent Owner also asserts that Soliris fulfilled a long-felt, unmet need as the first FDA-approved treatment to reduce hemolysis in PNH patients and has received industry praise as the recipient of several awards.
-Id. at 68 (citing Ex.
+Id. at 69-70 (citing Ex.
 2019, 1270; Ex.
 2020; Ex.
 2021).
 Moreover, Patent Owner dismisses Petitioner's copying argument, as Patent Owner contends Petitioner could have chosen to develop biosimilars of other biologic products, but instead chose to copy Soliris.
 Id. at 70.
 Patent Owner argues that, contrary to Petitioner's assertions, the claimed sequences were novel and nonobvious at the time of the invention.
-Id. at 68-69.
+Id. at 70-71.